 Baja camping is for truly adventurous folks who know it’s all about the journey and the destination.
 Road trips down the *Baja Peninsula lead to stunning, quiet beaches suitable for sleeping out.
 Camping here abounds with natural beauty, total isolation and freedom to go almost anywhere in any season.
 This guide highlights what to expect, what you need, where to go and how to get the most out of camping in Baja California.

-Specifics for 12 different Baja California beaches are given in this article along with a general overview of the where these beaches are located.
+Specifics for 12 different Baja camping beaches are given in this article along with a general overview of the where these beaches are located.

-- First come first served: There are no reservations for Baja beach camping.
-Simply find a spot and camp.
+- First come, first served: There are no reservations for Baja beach camping – simply show up and pick a spot.

 - Toilets: DO NOT expect clean, maintained toilets.
 DO expect dilapidated wooden sheds with a seat above a hole in the ground.

 - Vendors: Friendly locals arrive in the morning and throughout the day selling food, water, firewood, trinkets and tours.

 - Bugs: Sand flies (chitres) and regular houseflies haunt the beaches here.
 Come prepared with fly paper and repellent.

 - Heat: There is little to no natural shade when Baja camping.
 Have an awning on your rig or seek out beaches with palapas (see below).

 - Lack of organization: Baja camping is often free of any real restrictions or oversight.